Moritz72/ToMaChess/README.md

 The user can specify the parameter *Games per Round*, *Rounds*, *Point System* and four *Tiebreak* parameters.

 ### Tiebreak Criteria
-The possible tiebreak criteria are
+The available tiebreak criteria are
 - *Buchholz* (with additional parameters *Cut (bottom)*, *Cut (top)* and *Virtual Opponents*)
 - *Buchholz Sum* (with additional parameters *Cut (bottom)*, *Cut (top)* and *Virtual Opponents*)
 - *Sonneborn-Berger* (with additional parameters *Cut (bottom)*, *Cut (top)* and *Virtual Opponents*)